macegr/mtExtraButtons/README.md

 # mtExtraButtons
 Map extra mouse buttons (3 and 4 out of zero-indexed button list) to forward and back shortcuts in OSX

 This is a very hacky program to get some functionality out of the extra buttons on a mouse that has more buttons than Apple thinks you'd ever use.
-The ONLY thing is does is map the thumb buttons to forward and back shortcuts that work in web browsers on OSX (as well as in Finder).
+What it does is map the thumb buttons to forward and back shortcuts that work in web browsers on OSX (as well as in Finder).
 The shortcuts are Command-[ and Command-].

 This also now handles another OSX / macOS annoyance with scroll wheels; a small motion of the wheel (one click) will do nothing.
 This now intercepts scroll wheel events and translates a single click of the wheel to one line of scrolling.
 It will bump up to 5 lines per click at higher speeds.